 Everett Community College welcomes qualified international students.
-Our international programs staff will answer questions about the application process and provide advising services during enrollment.
-Applications are accepted for all quarters and there are no deadlines.
+The college's international programs staff will answer questions about the application process and provide advising services during enrollment.
+Applications are accepted for all quarters.

 To complete the application process, please follow the steps below: